 Of great concern to many people is the interaction of coyotes with cats or dogs.
 Do coyotes kill cats?
 Absolutely, but so do foxes, dogs, bobcats, vehicles, and even great horned owls.
 Cat owners need to be aware that cats allowed to roam free are at risk from many different factors.
 To protect your cat, keep it indoors, or allow it outside only under supervision.
 Coyotes in some areas appear to become "specialists" at catching and killing cats.

 Do dog owners need to be concerned about coyotes?
 The answer is maybe.
-Conflicts between dogs and coyotes are more likely in the months of March and April.
+Conflicts between dogs and coyotes can happen any time of the year, but are more likely in the months of March and April.
 It is during this time that coyotes are setting up their denning areas for the soon-to-arrive pups.
-Coyotes become exceptionally territorial around these denning sites in an attempt to create a safe place for their young.
-Coyotes view other canines (dogs) as a threat to their young.
+Coyotes become exceptionally territorial around these den sites in an attempt to create a safe place for their young.
+In general, coyotes view other canines (dogs) as a threat.
 Essentially it comes down to a territorial dispute between your dog and the coyote.
 Both believe that your yard is their territory.

 Owners of large and medium sized dogs have less to worry about, but should still take precautions.
 Coyotes, with an average weight of 40 lbs., know they are overmatched by large dogs and will yield part of their territory (your yard) to the dog.
 A confrontation may occur between a mid-sized dog and a coyote.
 Such confrontations, however, usually do not involve physical contact between the two animals, but coyotes may challenge or chase mid-sized dogs.